calvinchu8172/calvinchu8172.github.io/_posts/2020-09-23-hardware-work-experience.markdown

     * Own-brand company like **ASUS**, **HTC**, **SONY**, **Garmin** and **Panasonic**.
     * OEM and ODM manufactue, like **CCI** and **FIH**.
 * Project managed both Taiwan clients and internal engineering (R&D in Japan and Manufacturing in China) teams, making sure projects were completed on schedule.
-* Periodically promote new product to Taiwanese manufactures.
+* Periodically promote new products to Taiwanese manufactures.

 ## CMI Electrical Engineer